mcdonc/web3/web3.rst

 - The server must not inject an additional ``Content-Length`` header by guessing the length from the response iterable.
 This must be set by the application itself in all situations.

-  ..
-XXX (chrism) I'm -0 on this; this behavior doesn't seem that
-     harmful.
-If we do keep it, we need to remove the bit in "Specification Details" about ``len(body)``.
-Armin: Middlewares
-     are currently not resetting ``Content-Length`` if it's there.
-     Bug in 2.4 and 2.5 where reverse list iterator had ``__len__`` which changed depending on how much was already consumed by the iterator.
-Armin's +0.

 - If the origin server advertises that it has the ``web3.async`` capability, a Web3 application callable used by the server is